jamie-humareso/humareso-book/generated/Build The System (Final)/01 - Talent Attraction That’s Real.md

 Lastly, stay authentic to what the company really is.
 Overpromising is a death sentence.
 Employees will share with a new employee, usually within the first week, as to what the truths are.
 The leather pants are not a lasting strategy.
 Take them off (er, wait a minute, that’s not what I meant).

+---

 <!-- Source: Mr Cellophane | 2025-02-04 15:30:00 | https://blog.humareso.com/mr-cellophane | mr-cellophane -->
-!Humareso Blog Posts-1-Mr. CellophaneMy kids are talented.
+Humareso Blog Posts-1-Mr. CellophaneMy kids are talented.
 Obviously.

 All throughout their childhoods, there were marked opportunities for greatness and future renown.
 Now, I know that every parent thinks this, but they’re wrong.
 My kids were the best (says every parent).
 My son was destined for MLB, my eldest daughter was going to be the next Matisse, and my youngest daughter was Broadway-bound.
 Look, I had great expectations.